TWO: BURNS(ES) AND HEDGES(ES)

 ● Emma Combs: Fate of a Candy Wrapper

 Neither Elliott nor "Spahr" Burns can be found in Cincinnati's 1910 census.
-However, it lists a Robert Burns rooming at 519 [sic] Laurel with seamstress Anna Meyers or Myers.
-Also rooming there is Emma Combs, a widow who'd had one now-deceased child.
+However, it lists a Robert Burns rooming at 515 Laurel (as originally entered) along with Emma Combs, a widow who'd had one now-deceased child.
 Emma is listed as Virginia-born, with two Kentuckian parents; the same entries are made for "Robert."
 He is said to be aged 38, working as an assembler in a fly screen factory; Emma is said to be 27 and a wrapper in a candy factory.

-Ohio's database of Death Certificates shows Emma Combs of 515 Laurel Street, a white female and widowed "candy maker" born c.1878 in Virginia, to have died of stab wounds on May 6, 1911: "homicide by Elliott Burns."
+Ohio's database of Death Certificates shows Emma Combs of 515 Laurel Street, a white female "30 apparent" years of age and widowed "candy maker" born in Virginia, to have died on May 6, 1911 of stab wounds to the neck: "homicide by Elliott Burns."
 Emma was buried three days later in Cincinnati's Wesleyan Cemetery—plot Ra.26, grave 50, section N (as per ~g, which shows an age of 30 but an unknown birthdate).